 She teaches Vinyasa, Yin Yoga, Yoga for Injury Prevention and Recovery, Pre-natal and post-partum, as well as kids yoga.

-Hillary is currently substituting for the summer.
+Hillary is currently substituting.

 Ashley is a graduate of Nosara Yoga Institute in Costa Rica and is Yoga Alliance RYT-200 certified.